ahSOLO/Bar-Chart-Lib/README.md

 <h3> The "data" parameter </h3>
 `data` takes a javascript object in one of the following formats:
-1) To create a regular bar chart, `data` should be passed a javascript object where the property denotes the x-axis label of each respective bar, and the property value is a javascript number representing the value to be assigned to each respective bar: i.e. `{property1: property_value1, property2: property_value2, ... etc}`
+1. To create a regular bar chart, `data` should be passed a javascript object where the property denotes the x-axis label of each respective bar, and the property value is a javascript number representing the value to be assigned to each respective bar: i.e. `{property1: property_value1, property2: property_value2, ... etc}`.
-2) To create a stacked bar chart, `data` should be passed a javascript object containing further javascript objects: i.e. `{x_axis_label1: {property1: property_value1,  property2: property_value2}, {x_axis_label2: {property3: property_value3,  property4: property_value4}... etc}` The property of the container object will be used for the x-axis label of each stacked bar.
+2. To create a stacked bar chart, `data` should be passed a javascript object containing further javascript objects: i.e. `{x_axis_label1: {property1: property_value1,  property2: property_value2}, {x_axis_label2: {property3: property_value3,  property4: property_value4}... etc}` The property of the container object will be used for the x-axis label of each stacked bar.
 The property and property value of the inner objects will be displayed on the stacked bar chart in the following format "property : property_value".
-It is possible for a stacked bar to only contain only a single property: i.e. `{x_axis_label1: {property1: property_value1}, ... }.`
+It is possible for a stacked bar to only contain only a single property: i.e. `{x_axis_label1: {property1: property_value1}, ... }`.

 <h3> The "options" parameter </h3>